Beverly Reid O'Connell

 Beverly Ann Reid O'Connell (May 12, 1965 – October 8, 2017) was a United States district judge of the United States District Court for the Central District of California.

-Biography
+Early life and education

 O'Connell was born Beverly Ann Reid on May 12, 1965, in Ventura, California.
 She received her Bachelor of Arts degree in 1986 from the University of California at Los Angeles.
 She received her Juris Doctor, magna cum laude, in 1990 from Pepperdine University School of Law.

+Career

-From 1990 to 1995, she worked at the law firm of Morrison & Foerster, where she handled a variety of civil litigation matters.
+O'Connell worked at the law firm of Morrison & Foerster from 1990 to 1995, where she handled a variety of civil litigation matters.
 She served as an Assistant United States Attorney in the Central District of California from 1995 to 2005.

-She served as a Superior Court Judge for Los Angeles County from 2005 to 2013.
+O'Connell was appointed by Governor Arnold Schwarzenegger to the Los Angeles County Superior Court in 2005,Megan Diskin, District court judge born in Ventura dies suddenly, Ventura County Star (October 13, 2017). and served on that court until 2013.
 For five months in 2010 and 2011, she sat by designation on the California Court of Appeal for the Second Appellate District, Division 8.
 She also served as Assistant Supervising Judge with the North Valley District of the Superior Court.